 - The EU proposed copyright rules are a threat to web platform companies like Google since it would require huge investments to comply with copyright changes, massively affecting American users.

 - EU GDPR privacy rules pose a real threat to Google because they ultimately strike at the very heart of its operations, data collection.

-- Rivalry between China and USA is a threat to Google since its likely to affect its operations in USA.
+- The rivalry between China and the USA is a threat to Google since its likely to affect its operations in the USA.

-- Rise of seamless integration as user platforms such as Facebook or Amazon increasingly offer users one seamlessly integrated user experience is a threat to Google since it doesn’t offer the service.
+- The rise of seamless integration as user platforms such as Facebook or Amazon increasingly offer users one seamlessly integrated user experience is a threat to Google since it doesn’t offer the service.

 Figure 3: Googles Swot Analysis 2018-2019

 Google has enjoyed success through the years surpassing its competitors like Yahoo and Microsoft.
 However, environmental analysis has discovered market trends that are likely to negatively impact the company’s growth and revenue.
 The rivalry between the USA and China is a major trend the tech giant should watch out for as it will affect its revenue and expansion.
 The Trump China tariffs as a result of the tension between the two big powers is a major threat since the company and most of its competitors have operations in China or rely on China’s technology for most of their products.
 The new laws like China’s cybersecurity laws and the new EU proposed copyright laws should as well be watched out for as they will affect the company’s revenue and profits.

 Nevertheless, there are some growth opportunities in the market the company could cultivate to maintain its strong revenues which include; the growing usage of smart speakers, USA’s growing economy and millennials love for technology.